juju4/ansible-kitchen/README.md

 It was tested on the following versions:
  * 2.0
  * 2.2
+ * 2.5

 ### Operating systems

-Tested with vagrant on Ubuntu 14.04, Kitchen test Kitchen and many plugins requires ruby 2.0 or more, so Ubuntu precise and Centos-6 are not supported.
+Tested on Ubuntu 14.04, 16.04 and 18.04
+Kitchen and many plugins requires ruby 2.0 or more, so Ubuntu precise and Centos-6 are not supported.
+Some plugins may requires higher ruby version.
 You can eventually use rvm to manage minimum requirements.

 ## Example Playbook